 Protocol-owned liquidity

-At the end of every cycle, the earmarked SOL gets paired with dogeBTC at the live pool ratio, deposited into Raydium as fresh liquidity, and the resulting LP tokens are burned.
-The liquidity is locked forever — nobody can ever withdraw it.
+At the end of every Country Race, earmarked SOL gets paired with degenBTC at the live pool ratio, deposited into Raydium as fresh liquidity, and the resulting LP tokens are burned.
+That liquidity cannot be withdrawn.